USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 public.
 For most publications, once an ARL Form 1 is completed, the publication is approved for public release.
-However, the ARL Form 1 process was designed primarily for OPSEC and quality control purposes, and does not address IP concerns.
+However, the ARL Form 1 process was designed primarily for OPSEC and quality control purposes, and does not address Intellectual Property (IP) concerns.
 This can cause significant legal challenges if not correctly addressed, both when ARL accidentally releases valuable IP without protecting it, and when ARL accidentally trespasses on the rights of others.
 There are three main types of IP rights that MUST be considered when a release of material is contemplated: trademark, copyright, and patent rights.

 #### Trademarks